Can you cross the county line to get a vaccine?

 Can you cross the county line to get the vaccine?
 It depends.
 The state’s top doctor said yes, but some county health directors said no.

-“Yes they can, a resident can go into any county to get vaccinated,” said KDHE Secretary Dr. Lee Norman.
+“Yes they can, a resident can go into any county to get vaccinated,” said Kansas Department of Health & Environment Secretary Dr. Lee Norman.

 Kingman and Barton County agree.
 The health directors said the residents from other counties are welcome to get vaccinated.